 Further as per AS-15 'Employee Benefit' issued by ICAI.
-"An entity should determine the present value of defined benefit obligations and their fair value of any plan asset so that the amounts recognised in the financial statement do not differ materially from the amounts that would be determine at the balance sheet date.
+"An entity should determine the present value of defined benefit obligations and their fair value of any plan asset so that the amounts recognised in the financial statement do not differ materially from the amounts that would be determine at the balance sheet date".

-Form review of audited financial statements of FY 2018-19, it has been noted that during year the school has provided provisions for gratuity and leave encashment amounting to Rs.23,87,429 and Rs.
-4,20,410 respectively.
 Based on the document submitted by the school and taken on record, it has been noted actuarial valuation reports towards gratuity and leave encashment indicated actuarial liability as on 31.03.2019 of Rs.
 80,02,011 and Rs.
 30,48,085 respectively against which equivalent provisions has been created in the financial statements of FY 2018-19.

-During the personal hearing the explained that it has made an investment in plan assets as per AS-15 issued by The Institute of Chartered Accountants with LIC for liability towards gratuity.
-Accordingly, based on investment proof submitted by the school, amount equivalent to the investment made by the school in plan assets i.e. Rs.
-35,88,670 has been considered in the calculation of the available fund of the school and the amount of provision budgeted by the school for FY 2018-19 has not been considered.
+However, the investment in plan assets as per AS-15 issued by The Institute of Chartered Accountants with LIC for liability towards gratuity as on 31.03.2019 is Rs.26,11,043 only and there is no investment against the leave encashment liability.

-Further, the school is directed to deposit equivalent amount as determined by the actuary in respect of gratuity (difference between provision and amount deposited) and leave encashment and submit the compliance report.
+Accordingly, the school is directed to deposit equivalent amount as determined by the actuary in respect of gratuity (difference between provision and amount deposited) and leave encashment and submit the compliance report.

-Clause 14 of Order No. F.DE. /15(56)/Act/2009/778 dated 11 Feb 2009 and Clause 7 of Order No. DE 15/Act/Duggal.com/203/99/23033-23980 dated 15 Dec 1999 stated "Development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, up gradation and replacement of furniture, fixtures and equipment.
+4. Clause 14 of Order No. F.DE. /15(56)/Act/2009/778 dated 11 Feb 2009 and Clause 7 of Order No. DE 15/Act/Duggal.com/203/99/23033-23980 dated 15 Dec 1999 stated "Development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, up gradation and replacement of furniture, fixtures and equipment.
 Development fee, if required to be charged, shall be treated as capital receipt and shall be collected only if the school is maintaining a Depreciation Reserve Fund, equivalent to the depreciation charged in the revenue accounts and the collection under this head along with and income generated from the investment made out of this fund, will be kept in a separately maintained Development Fund Account" The above was also upheld by the Supreme Court in the matter of Modern School vs Union of India & Ors through its judgement dated 27.04.2004.
 Further, Fee/Funds collected from the parents /students shall be utilized strictly in accordance with rules 176 and 177 of the DSER - 1973.

-However, on review of audited financial statements for the FY 2018-19, it has been noted that the school has utilised development fund for purchase of bus amounting to Rs.12,82,600, which is not in with the abovementioned provisions.
-As the development fund can only be utilised for supplementing the resources for purchase, upgradation and replacement of furniture fixtures and equipment amount utilised for purchase of bus has not been considered as expenditure while deriving the fund position of the school for FY 2018-19.
+Form review of the audited financial statements for the FY 2018-19, it has been noted that the school has utilised development fund for purchase of bus amounting to Rs.12,82,600, which is not in with the abovementioned provisions.
+Therefore, the school is directed to follow DOE instruction in this regard and ensure that development fund is utilised only towards purchase of furniture, fixture and equipment.

 Further, an analysis of the development fee collected and utilised from FY 2015-16 to 2018-19 indicates that the school has been collecting development fee more than its requirement.
 Over the period of four years, the school has generated surplus of Rs.
 51,97,115 from development fee.
-This analysis indicates that the school is generating more funds than the actual requirements for purchase/ upgradation of furniture fixtures and equipment etc. and thereby the school is accumulating surplus under this head.
+This analysis indicates that the school is generating more funds than the actual requirements for purchase/ upgradation of furniture fixtures h and equipment etc. and thereby the school is accumulating surplus under this head.
 Therefore, the school is directed to determine the actual requirement of development fee to be collected from the students from the subsequent financial year and do not indulge in any kind of commercialisation of education.
-The details of development fee collected, and corresponding expenditure incurred by the school, as per the financial statements of the school, is as under:
+The details of development fee collected and corresponding expenditure incurred by the school, as per the financial statements of the school, is as under: